IATI/iati-publisher-docs/docs/basic-activity-data.rst

 It is recommended that you complete “core” elements.
 They are either mandatory according to the IATI Standard or required by most `donor governments’ publishing requirements <https://iatistandard.org/en/guidance/standard-overview/donors-reporting-requirements/>`_.

 Other elements are optional.
-You are still encouraged to populate as many optional fields as you can, however, as this makes your data even more useful to our data users.
+You are still encouraged to populate as many optional fields as you can, however, as this makes your data more useful to IATI's data users.

 Editing an activity